-JEE Advanced 2020 – This exam is the second phase of IIT JEE and is usually conducted after JEE Main exam.
-It is an important test for engineering aspirants especially for those who are seeking admission in top institutes such as IITs.
+JEE Advanced 2020 (Formerly known as IIT JEE) is the second phase of the JEE examination and is usually conducted after the JEE Main exam.
+It is an important test for engineering aspirants (especially for those who are seeking admission in premier engineering institutes such as IITs).
 JEE Advanced is a computer-based exam and is usually conducted by seven different Indian IITs (Indian Institute of Technology) on a rotational basis.

-The entrance exam consists of two papers – Paper 1 / Paper 2 and is also carried out in two stages or shifts that are held on the same day.
+The entrance exam consists of two papers – Paper 1 & Paper 2.
+It is also carried out in two stages (or ‘shifts’) that are held on the same day.
 It is mandatory for all the students to appear for both the papers in order to be eligible for the merit list.
-If candidates are preparing for the upcoming IIT JEE Advanced 2020 exam then they have to perform well as they are granted admissions to various undergraduate courses as well as masters and dual degree programs offered by IITs based on marks scored or ranks secured in the exam.
+Candidates are granted admissions to various undergraduate courses as well as masters and dual degree programs offered by IITs based on marks scored or ranks secured in the JEE Advanced examination.

 JEE Advanced 2020 will be organized by IIT Delhi.
-As per the recent notification released by the exam authority, the exam will be held on May 17, 2020.
+As per a notification released by the exam authority, the examination will be held on May 17, 2020.
 In addition to the announcement of the exam dates, some new changes have also been introduced.
 They are as follows:

 - Previously, candidates in the top 2,40,000 were shortlisted for JEE Advanced.
 Going forward, 10,000 more candidates will be selected from JEE Main.